 Branded Apps for Mobile are Becoming the Norm

 Businesses are slowly coming to terms with the fact that having separate sites for desktop and mobile experiences isn’t enough anymore.
 Companies need a responsive website that adapts to whatever device their user prefers.

 The more pressing question in 2018 is whether a company should build its own brand application to support its digital marketing goals.

 Brand-specific apps can be great marketing tools.
 They enable new engagement strategies, such as push notifications that help the brand stay visible even when the consumer isn’t logged into their browser.
 Plus, they offer an easy channel for providing discounts, coupon codes, and special promotions to the brand’s power users.

 And when you consider that half of the total time Americans spend online is spent on their applications, the choice might seem like a no-brainer.
-But if that’s not enough, consider this: Google recently updated its algorithm to allow mobile apps to be crawled and indexed like any other site.
+But if that’s not enough, consider this: Google allows mobile apps to be crawled and indexed like any other site. to allow mobile apps to be crawled and indexed like any other site.

 This is big, folks—you no longer have to rely on segmented marketing tactics to bring users to your app.
 With the right app configurations and SEO strategy, content within the app itself can get indexed and seen in organic search.

 Clearly, Google supports the rise of branded apps.
 And as companies begin to reap the benefits of these improvements, this trend won’t be stopping any time soon.

 Mobile strategy isn’t all about the device itself.
 A key part of mobile marketing is understanding when to leverage mobile tactics and when to play into the customer’s desire for physical shopping experiences.